JeremyHub/not-enough-space/README.md

 There is client side lag compensation which changes based on the tick rate of the game.
 The tick rate of the server is currently ~12 ticks per second.
 The lag compensation is simply linearly interpolating between updates that it gets from the server.
 There is no client side prediction, only compensation.

-You can pick your color and your moons will match (roughly) the color you pick.
+You choose the look of your player!

 There is a live updating leaderboard with trackers for damage, kills, and size.